intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 These techniques are frequently used in conjunction for context separation.
-For example, encrypting an HTTP exchange might prevent a network middlebox that sees a client IP address from seeing the user account identity, but it doesn't prevent the TLS-terminating server from observing both identities and correlating them.
+For example, encrypting an HTTP exchange might prevent a network middlebox that sees a client IP address from seeing the user account identifier, but it doesn't prevent the TLS-terminating server from observing both identifiers and correlating them.
 As such, preventing correlation requires separating contexts, such as by using proxying to conceal a client's IP address that would otherwise be used as an identifier.